 Customer feedback is information that customers provide regarding their satisfaction and experience with your product or service.
-Companies typically collect this information via survey after a service or transaction has been rendered.
+Companies typically collect this information with a customer feedback system via survey after a service or transaction has been rendered.

 5 ways customer feedback improves your organization

-Knowing how employees perform can be difficult without customer feedback or reports.
-You may be operating on assumptions of how the service is going instead of having verifiable data to understand how to improve it.
+Knowing how employees perform can be difficult without acustomer feedback systemor reports.
+You may be operating on assumptions of how the service is going instead of collecting and analyzing verifiable data to understand how to improve it.

 Increase customer stickiness

-Requesting customer feedback and then implementing the suggestions can help you improve retention.
-That's because it makes people feel like you value their opinion, making them more apt to continue working with your organization and later become brand ambassadors — sharing their positive experiences with friends and family, which can also lead to new business coming in through referrals.
+Requesting customer feedback and then implementing the suggestions can help youimprove customer retention.
+That's because it makes people feel like you value their opinion, making them more apt to continue working with your organization andlater become brand ambassadors— sharing their positive experiences with friends and family, which can also lead to new business coming in through referrals.

 Drive new customer acquisition